Miserden: House and gardens

 The original house was constructed in the 1620s with a large garden laid out at around the same time.
-A large area of glass houses was added in the early part of the 20th century, now used to house a Nursery and Cafe for visitors.
+An entry in the Western Times described it as: [A] fine old Elizabethan house [which] stands in a thickly-wooded park, with the River Frome running through it.
+It was garrisoned by Cromwell during the Civil War, and close by are the ruins of an ancient castle built by Musard, a Norman Baron, and destroyed during the Wars of the Roses.
+The property extends to 2,370 acres, and there are 700 acres of woods.
+Two advowsons and three manors go with the estate.A large area of glass houses was added in the early part of the 20th century, now used to house a Nursery and Cafe for visitors.
 Further additions and reshaping of the garden were done by Edwin Lutyens, who contributed the five-bay Tuscan loggia.
 The gardens are today open to the public.